shoppertrail/shoppertrail-uat-guide/README.md

 ## Instructions

-Perform the actions in the below test scenarios and record your results.
-One **Scenario ID** = one row in the <a href="https://docs.google.com/spreadsheets/d/1IySh1x6vaiKN3oshc-UBUz5yDCohQTiPNfdR_DzeB7U/edit?usp=sharing" target="_blank" rel="noopener">Google Sheets "UAT-Data" document</a> which you can fill out as you go.
+Perform the actions in the below test scenarios from the Scenario ID List. and record your results.
+One **Scenario ID** should equal **One Row** in the Google Sheets "UAT-Data" document.
+Each row should contain values for each of the following columns:

+- Tester Name
+- Scenario ID
+- Scenario Description
+- Pass/Fail
+- Main Comments
+- Device Type
+- Browser

+<a href="https://docs.google.com/spreadsheets/d/1IySh1x6vaiKN3oshc-UBUz5yDCohQTiPNfdR_DzeB7U/edit?usp=sharing" target="_blank" rel="noopener">Google Sheets "UAT-Data" Document Link</a>

-Screen recording of filling out the UAT-Data Google Sheet (GitHub only allows short gifs).
+Screen recording example of completing the UAT-Data Google Sheet.
+This just gives you an idea, there are a few more colums to complete.

 ![Quick demo of UAT flow](./UAT-Data-Screen-Rec.gif)